EU floats Ethiopia sanctions over humanitarian aid

 Already a member?

-The EU already has a law allowing visa-bans and asset-freezes against 12 categories of human rights abusers, under its Magnitsky Act, named informally after a late Russian dissident.
+The EU already has a law allowing visa-bans and asset-freezes against 12 categories of human-rights abusers, under its Magnitsky Act, named informally after a late Russian dissident.

 These range from crimes against humanity, slavery, extrajudicial killings, to human-trafficking, and sexual violence.

-But it was unclear whether humanitarian law violations would be retrofitted to the act as a 13th category, or whether the Commission was considering an entirely novel legal instrument instead.
+But it was unclear whether humanitarian law violations would be retrofitted to the act as a 13th category, or whether the Commission was considering a novel legal instrument instead.

-The comments were made by EU crisis commissioner Janez Lenarčič, in a wider discussion on humanitarian aid.
+The comments were made by EU crisis commissioner Janez Lenarčič in a wider discussion on humanitarian aid.

-Asked by a reporter on how to ensure aid access to Ethiopia's Tigray region, Lenarčič noted several options.
+Asked by a reporter on how to ensure aid access to Ethiopia's war-torn Tigray region, Lenarčič noted several options.

 "On how to ensure humanitarian access?
 There are many ways," he said, citing advocacy as one.